maxgalbu/xbmc.plugin.video.nba/Readme.md

 ### Changelog:

-    0.5- Fixed the login procedure
+    0.5.2- Removed py-dom-xpath from the requirements and links to the httplib2 addon 0.5-    Fixed the login procedure
-    0.4- Removed the extra images to save space
-    0.3- First released version
+    0.4-    Removed the extra images to save space 0.3-    First released version
     0.2-    Patched for the 2012-2013 season playoffs

 ### Potential new features: